Rebilly/rebilly-php/README.md

 ```

 If RebillyClient does several sequenced requests in the code you need to cover,
-responses has to be appended in the same order as RebillyClient is called:
+responses have to be appended in the same order as RebillyClient is called:
 ```php
 // Send several sequenced requests
 ...